 Have you ever tried to wash your windows with sparkling water?
 If not, you should.
 Carbonated water has the advantage of not leaving traces when drying.

 This is also the case for pure water.
-Certainly, its use is reserved for professionals, but you can get closer to the concept and get a quality result using demineralized water (like that of your iron, for example).
+Certainly, its use is reserved for professionals, but you can get closer to the concept and get a quality result by using demineralized water (like that of your iron, for example).

 To erase the last traces during drying, you can use newspaper (provided there is no colored ink).
 Put it in a ball (as if you wanted to start a fire) and use it like a cloth.